MLQ-Platform/Purse-ETL/README.md

 # Purse-ETL

-Purse-ETL is a data extraction, transformation, and loading (ETL) tool designed for handling futures OHLCV data from Binance.
-This package provides functionalities for collecting data, transforming it into a standard OHLCV format, and loading it into a database for further analysis.
+Purse-ETL is a tool designed for handling futures data from Binance.

 ## Quick Start
 ```python